-My research focuses on the adoption of social technologies in the public sector.
+My previous research has focused on the adoption of social technologies in the public sector.
 I am specifically interested in how government agencies decide to adopt new technologies, what adoption pathways they chose, what the organizational, cultural and managerial challenges are and how other government agencies’ actions influence adoption decision processes.

 For this project, I interviewed the social media director in the executive branch of the U.S. Government who received the mandate via the Transparency and Open Government memo to “harness new technologies” to become more transparent, collaborative and participatory.
 I conduct ongoing participatory observations of government agencies’ online behavior since 2009.

 The starting point for my social media research is anoutlook on how Web 2.0 will change the public sector for the 2008 Minnowbrook III conference, (published in 2011).

 In 2011, I wrote a piece together with my colleague Stuart Bretschneider defining Government 2.0 as the fifth wave of e-Government.